 - Swimming is allowed in the Semuc Champey pools.
 Some of the pools are deep enough for diving, so find a rocky cliff and jump into the refreshing turquoise waters for an unforgettable memory.

 - K’an Ba Cave can be explored directly in the water!
-It may be an additional fee to take the guided tour, but you’ll have the chance to swim through the shallow, dark waters around the protruding, rocky stalactites.
+With a guided tour, you’ll have the chance to swim through the shallow, dark waters around the protruding, rocky stalactites.

 #5 – Quetzaltenango (Xela) – One of Guatemala’s most fun and authentic cities!